PauSala/indiana/README.md

 Options:
   -p, --path <PATH>
-          The directory to search in.
-Defaults to the current directory
+          The directory to search in

           [default: .]